2019 Russian Student Program

-The STARTALK Student Program, "Russian in the Sky and in Outer Space," enrolled 20 high school Russian heritage language students in a four-week intensive language program.
-The program combined the history of the most important events of space exploration with that of
+The STARTALK Student Program, "Russian in the Sky and in Outer Space," aims to enroll 20 high school Russian heritage language students in a four-week intensive language program (plus ~2 of online coursework prior to the start of the in-person program).
+The program will combine the history of the most important events of space exploration with that of

 aircraft design and the language of science and technology.
 A content-based component STEM (Science, Technology, Engineering, and Mathematics)

-was woven into this program through a partnership with the Museum of Flight.
-Students’ various interests were further addressed by a range of projects above and beyond the STEM topics; including language, culture and translation, Lego robotics, and Biology.
+will be woven into this program through a partnership with the Museum of Flight.
+Students’ various interests will be further addressed by a range of projects above and beyond the STEM topics; such as language, culture and translation, lego robotics, and biology.

 Интенсивная четырехнедельная языковая программа STARTALK при Университете Вашингтона рассчитана на старшеклассников - наследственных носителей русского языка, умеющих читать и писать. Программа посвящена истории изучения космоса и самолетостроению,что позволяет учащимся освоить научный стиль речи. Изучение русского языка происходит на основе STEM (естественнонаучные дисциплины, компьютерные технологии, инженерное дело и математика) и включает экскурсии и лабораторные работы в Музее Воздухоплавания (Museum of Flight) в Сиэтле. Помимо изучения технических дисциплин, студентам на выбор предлагается ряд гуманитарных проектов, например, по истории и лингвистике. По завершении программы учащиеся могут получить 5 университетских кредитов и сдать устный и письменный тест, чтобы подтвердить уровень владения русским языком. Используя результаты тестов, старшеклассники могут получить до 4 кредитов в школе.

 Who can apply?